Jami Reid-Quarrell

-Jami Reid-Quarrell (born 20 January 1978) is a Scottish actor who is best known for his role as the villain Colony Sarff in series 9 of the BBC television series Doctor Who, for which he was voted Best Male Guest Actor of the 2015 season on the Doctor Who TV fansite.
+Jami Reid-Quarrell (born 20 January 1978) is a Scottish actor.
+He is best known for his role as Colony Sarff and the Veil in series 9 of the BBC television series Doctor Who, for which he was voted Best Male Guest Actor of Doctor Who TV in 2015.
 He is also a singer, physical performer and choreographer who has appeared in numerous theatre, film and TV productions, operas and musicals.
 In 2010 he created the role of Dr Gangle for Andrew Lloyd Webber's sequel to Phantom of the Opera, Love Never Dies.
 His stage appearances include Equus with Daniel Radcliffe, Trevor Nunn's The Tempest with Ralph Fiennes and with physical theatre companies such as Punchdrunk and Frantic Assembly.
 He has also appeared with such companies as the Royal Opera House, Archaos and the Royal Shakespeare Company.
 He also choreographs and movement directs for theatre and screen, for shows such as Trevor Nunn and pop videos for Depeche Mode ("Fragile Tension"), Casiokids ("Finn Bikkjen") and Boy Kill Boy ("No Conversation").